psygreg/linuxtoys/README.md

 - Run `makepkg -si` on the folder you downloaded the file to install.

 ## Limitations
+- The **CachyOS systemd configurations** and **linux-psycachy** kernel may not work as intended on systems with package bases older than Debian Trixie.
+This also applies for the **Optimized Defaults**.
 - **Shader Booster** only works in systems using the `bash` or `zsh` shells as default.
 - **GRUB-btrfs**, besides its obvious requirements, depends on `systemd-init` to enable boot snapshots and cleanup.
 - **Lucidglyph** is only confirmed to work on **Gnome** and **Plasma** desktops.
 With all others, your mileage may vary.